 What is a hot toddy?

-Even if you’re not feeling under-the-weather, a hot toddy makes for a delightful after dinner drink, especially if your plans include bingeing season three of everyone’s favourite royal drama, The Crown.
+A hot toddy makes for a delightful after dinner drink, especially if your plans include bingeing season four of everyone’s favourite royal drama, The Crown.

 How to make a hot toddy